fergald/explainer-bfcache-ccns/README.md

 between making the [API][api] available and default BFCacheing of CCNS documents.
 This will allow for more awareness and early opt-in by use of the cookie-monitoring [API][api].

-We may also consider not BFCaching if a document has no HTTPS-only cookies as this would lead to unconditional caching.
-In that case we would fall back to the more conservative approach of monitoring all cookies.

 ## Spec changes